htcondor/htcondor/docs/admin-manual/power-management.rst

 through configuration.
 This occurs when all slots on a machine agree that a low power state is desired.

-A slot’s readiness to hibernate is determined by the evaluating the ``HIBERNATE`` :index:`HIBERNATE` configuration variable (see section \ `Configuration
+A slot's readiness to hibernate is determined by the evaluating the ``HIBERNATE`` :index:`HIBERNATE` configuration variable (see section \ `Configuration
 Macros <../admin-manual/configuration-macros.html>`__ on